Steiger04/ioBroker.vis-2-widgets-collection/src-widgets/src/types/README.md

 ### Phase 5: Hooks & Utilities Migration (✅ Complete)

-Phase 5 successfully migrated all core hooks to use new types from `newTypes/`:
+Phase 5 successfully migrated all core hooks to use new types from `types/`:

 **Completed Tasks:**

-✅ Created `utility-types.ts` with runtime exports for `OidObject` and `OidType` ✅ Migrated `hooks/useDebounce.ts` to import OidObject/OidType from newTypes ✅ Migrated `hooks/useOidValue.ts` with enhanced JSDoc documentation ✅ Migrated `hooks/useValueState.ts` to use CommonObjectFieldsRxData and DelayFieldsRxData ✅ Migrated `hooks/useData.ts` - eliminated all `any` types, added full typing
+✅ Created `utility-types.ts` with runtime exports for `OidObject` and `OidType` ✅ Migrated `hooks/useDebounce.ts` to import OidObject/OidType from types ✅ Migrated `hooks/useOidValue.ts` with enhanced JSDoc documentation ✅ Migrated `hooks/useValueState.ts` to use CommonObjectFieldsRxData and DelayFieldsRxData ✅ Migrated `hooks/useData.ts` - eliminated all `any` types, added full typing